Nightclaw96/Predictive-Maintenance-ML/README.md

 predict the performance of their engine under normal conditions and abnormal conditions.
 The abnormality is set at four different levels.
 The nature and levels of abnormality are protected by an NDA.
-The output measured is of a multivariate nature with seven different outputs.
-The outputs measured and the output data are protected by the NDA.
+The output measured is of a multivariate nature with specific number of different outputs.
+The outputs measured are of multi-class nature and the output data is protected by the NDA.

 ![](Input_Data.png)